Managing Backed-Up Data Using Console

 To view and manage backed-up data, navigate to the Backups node of the Home view.
 The node displays information on all restore points created by backup appliances.

 You cannot remove created image-level backups and snapshots from the Veeam Backup & Replication console.
-To remove restore points of Azure VMs, Azure SQL databases, Azure file shares and Azure virtual network configurations, open the backup appliance Web UI and follow the instructions provided in section Managing Backed-Up Data Using Web UI.
+To remove restore points of EC2 instances, RDS resources, DynamoDB tables, EFS file systems and VPC configurations, open the backup appliance Web UI and follow the instructions provided in section Managing Backed-up Data using Web UI.

 When you expand the Backups node in the working area, you can see the following icons:

-Indicates that the protected workload is an Azure VM.
+Indicates that the protected workload is an EC2 instance.

-Indicates that the protected workload is an Azure SQL database.
+Indicates that the protected workload is an DB instance.

-Indicates that the protected workload is an Azure file share.
+Indicates that the protected workload is an Aurora DB cluster.

-Indicates that the protected workload is a virtual network configuration.
+Indicates that the protected workload is a VPC configuration.

 The Backups node contains 4 subnodes:

-- <appliance_name> nodes show snapshots created manually on the backup appliance and snapshots imported to the appliance from Azure regions specified in the backup policy settings.
+- <appliance_name> nodes show snapshots or backups created manually on backup appliances and snapshots or backups imported to the backup appliances from AWS Regions specified in backup policy settings.

-- <backup_policy_name> nodes show snapshots created by the backup policy.
+- <backup_policy_name> nodes show snapshots or backups created by backup policies.

-- The External Repository subnode displays information on backups of the protected Azure VMs and Azure SQL databases that are stored in standard backup repositories, as well as backups of VPC configurations that are stored on backup appliances.
+- The External Repository subnode displays information on image-level backups of the protected EC2 instances and RDS resources that are stored in standard backup repositories, as well as backups of VPC configurations that are stored on backup appliances.

 If a backup chain was originally encrypted and then got decrypted by Veeam Backup & Replication, the backup chain will be marked with the Key icon.

-- The External Repository (Encrypted) subnode displays information on encrypted image-level backups of Azure VMs that are stored in standard repositories and that have not been decrypted yet, which means either that you have not specified the decryption password or that the specified password is invalid.
+- The External Repository (Encrypted) subnode displays information on encrypted image-level backups of EC2 instances and RDS resources that are stored in standard backup repositories and that have not been decrypted yet, which means either that you have not specified the decryption password or that the specified password is invalid.

 To learn how to decrypt backups, see Decrypting Backups.

-- The External Repository (Archive) subnode displays information on backups of the protected Azure VMs and Azure SQL databases that are stored in archive repositories.
+- The External Repository (Archive) subnode displays information on image-level backups of EC2 instances and RDS resources that are stored in archive backup repositories.

-Veeam Backup & Replication automatically decrypts backup files stored in repositories either using passwords that you specify when adding these repositories to the backup infrastructure or using Azure Key Vault cryptographic keys automatically detected by Veeam Backup & Replication.
-If you do not specify decryption passwords or Veeam Backup & Replication does not have permissions to access cryptographic keys, the backup files remain encrypted.
+Veeam Backup & Replication automatically decrypts backup files stored in repositories either using passwords that you specify when adding these repositories to the backup infrastructure or using KMS keys automatically detected by Veeam Backup & Replication.
+If you do not specify decryption passwords or if Veeam Backup & Replication does not have permissions to access KMS keys, the backup files remain encrypted.